OfflcerSam/ShipUtil/README.md

 A ship's sprite is optional.
 If a PNG named `ship_base_<renderIndex>.png` sits next to the ship's JSON in the same mod folder, it's copied into `<gameDirectory>/entity/` automatically (see [Ship textures](#ship-textures) below).
 Without one, the ship just uses vanilla's usual missing-texture fallback.
+(No image)

 ## Current Schema

-Every section below `slots` is optional, it just won't be  listed on any market, won't spawn as an NPC/boss/police ship, and won't have a crafting recipe.
+Every section below `slots` is optional, it just won't be  listed on any market, won't spawn as an NPC/boss/police ship, won't have a crafting recipe, etc.
 Example that is included in repo:
 ```json
 {